 Sisterhood Gift Shop

-With new inventory ordered in direct response to our survey about what items congregants most want, the Gift Shop features, Judaica and gift items at competitive prices.
+With new inventory ordered in direct response to our survey about what items congregants most want, the Gift Shop features, Judaica, and gift items at competitive prices.
 Register for B'nai Mitzvot and wedding gifts or browse our selection of offerings for any occasion.
 Not sure what you're looking for?
 Give us a general idea and price range, and we will email you some choices.
-All you have to do is select what you want; we'll run your credit card, order item, gift wrap it and have it ready for you when you come to the Temple.
+All you have to do is select what you want; we'll run your credit card, order the item, gift wrap it and have it ready for you when you come to the Temple.

-A part of life at Temple Emanuel for more than 75 years, the Brotherhood strives to support our congregation, and encourages attendance at Temple events in the spirit of camaraderie among its male members.
+A part of life at Temple Emanuel for more than 75 years, the Brotherhood strives to support our congregation and encourages attendance at Temple events in the spirit of camaraderie among its male members.
 Brotherhood strives to promote interest in social and educational affairs, including community service and Brotherhood is proud to present a Kiddush Cup to each Bar Mitzvah student.
 Brotherhood continually seeks input from its membership and the congregation in order to provide service to our Temple community.

 There is something of interest for everyone: